LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 There are hard constraints on the number of tokens that the LLM can process.
 An what is a token depends on the algorithm used by the LLM.
 With LangStream you can split the text into chunks of a given size.
 The `text-splitter` agent splits the text into chunks and emits a document for each chunk.
 The algorimh selected in the example is the RecursiveCharacterTextSplitter, which splits the text into chunks of a given size, and then splits each chunk into smaller chunks of the same size, until the chunk size is less than the given size.
-The size of the chunk is computed using the function `cl100k_base` that is the same used by OpenAI.
+The size of the chunk is computed using the function `cl100k_base` that is the same used by OpenAI and measures the number of tokens in the chunk.

 ## Computing embeddings